10 Tips for Stunning Street Market Photography (+ Examples)

 (Note: You can also use these tips to capture great photos of farmers’ markets – so even if you’re not planning to photograph a bona fide “street market,” keep reading!)

-1. Look for the little things
+1. Look for the things

-When photographers head to street markets, they often seek out colorful items like stunning flowers and bright red fruit – but while these can certainly make for great photos, you shouldn’t walk away from other, more subtle subjects.
+When photographers to street markets, they often seek out items like stunning flowers and bright red fruit – but while these can certainly make for great photos, you shouldn’t walk away from other, more subtle subjects.

 Remember: When carefully and thoughtfully captured, little nicknacks, tiny patterns in the displays, and interactions between people can be highly interesting!

 If you’re struggling to find more intimate subjects to photograph, try standing in one place for a few minutes.
-Observe the scene around you, and only capture subjects that you can see from your vantage point.
-Pretty soon, you’ll start to identify beautiful subjects everywhere!
+Observe the scene around you, and only capture subjects that you can see from your vantage point. soon, you’ll start to identify beautiful subjects everywhere!

 2. Include vendors in your photos